 Your local weather is going to have an effect on what you need to do.
 But the ideal temperature for rabbits is 50 degrees.
 Obviously, they can handle a range on either side of that.
 Espeshaly if you let them get used to it.

 This is the general idea of what my outdoor rabbitry setup looks like and it works beautifully.
 There are hooks at the top that hold tarps in the winter and during the rainy months.
 Back when I would let people come out to the rabbitry I could get so many compliments on it.
 Ther is ZERO SMELL!

 Feeding Supplies And Equipment

 Rabbits LOVE to throw things.
-So You need something that will keep them from throwing the bowl.
-I love these for a few reasons because they are pretty heavy so that will slow them down from throwing it.
-This bowl also cant be chewed.
+So You need something that will keep them from throwing the bowl or whatever you have their feed in.

 Rabbits must have a nesting box to give birth to their babies.
 They will naturally start to nest when they are within a day or two of delivering.
 A box helps the babies stay warm and contained so mamma does not step on them accidentally.

 Your doe can not move her babies like a cat.
 You have to do it if the babies are not where they should be.
 Read this post for more help on nesting boxes.

 - Heating pad to warm babies if they are born out of the nexting box. – See On Amazon

 - Small basket or box to hold the babies if you need to move them.

 - Whiskies Cat Milk – This is my favorite milk replacer if you have to hand feed any of the babies.
 I have tried others and this has done best for me.